NUISANCEMC/nuisance3/src/nuis/eventframe/README.md

 ### Adding Columns

-By default a frame contains two columns, the first containing the `HepMC3::GenEvent::event_number` and the second containing the central value weight calculated by the `nuis::INormalizedEventSource`.
+By default a frame contains two columns, the first containing the `HepMC3::GenEvent::event_number` and the second containing the central value weight calculated by the `nuis::NormalizedEventSource`.
 We can add more columns with projection callables:

 ```c++